openstack-archive/stx-docs/doc/source/installation_guide/latest/installation_libvirt_qemu.rst

 *************

 These scripts are configured using environment variables that all have built-in defaults.
-On shared systems you probably do not want to use the defaults.
-The simplest way to handle this is to keep an rc file that can be sourced into an interactive shell that configures everything.
-Here's an example called stxcloud.rc:
+On shared systems, you probably do not want to use the defaults.
+The easiest way to handle this is to keep an rc file that can be sourced into an interactive shell that configures everything.
+Following is an example called stxcloud.rc:

 ::